OMX

 Codex-Native Hooks

-Codex CLI exposes a native hook surface: when [features] codex_hooks = true is set in .codex/config.toml, Codex invokes external handlers at defined lifecycle points by reading registrations from .codex/hooks.json.
-OMX uses this surface directly rather than wrapping the Codex binary in a shell script.
+Codex CLI reads registrations from .codex/hooks.json and invokes external handlers at defined lifecycle points when [features] codex_hooks = true is set in .codex/config.toml.
+OMX uses this interface directly rather than wrapping the Codex binary in a shell script.

 OMX concernCodex eventStatus